Paradise

 1.5 oz Dry Gin, 0.75 oz Apricot Brandy, 0.75 oz Freshly squeezed orange juice

-• Shake until the drink is well-chilled.
+• Shake for about 20 seconds until the drink is well-chilled.

-• Strain into a chilled Martini glass.
+• Double-strain into a chilled Martini or coupe glass.

 Nutrition